brantseibert/Spark-ETL/README.md

 Reducing complexity is the key to empowering organizations with Artificial Intelligence.
 Spark excels at reducing complexity by providing a single framework to:
 * Ingest batch and streaming data;
 * Optimize data formats in memory and on disc; and
-* Orchestrate end-to-end data science pipelines.
+* Orchestrate end-to-end analytic and data science pipelines.

 ### Connecting

 ### Schemas